 CMA Exam Structure

 This exam is made up of two different parts.
-As I mentioned above, the passing rate for Part One is only 40% and 50% for Part Two as of 2017.
+As I mentioned above, the passing rate for Part One is only 40% and 50% for Part Two.

 Each Part of the exam contains 100 multiple-choice questions and an essay section.
 The essay section is comprised of 2 scenarios with anywhere from 2-7 questions that must be answered within it.
 Candidates have 3 hours to complete the MCQ section and 1 hour to complete the essays.

-The exam is taken at one of the many global Prometric centers and are computer based.
+The exam is taken at one of the many global Prometric centers and is computer-based.
 It has been my experience that many candidates get jammed up on how to study for the CMA exam and don’t use the right tools to prepare; ie. the right review course.

 In terms of content, each Part of the exam covers quite a bit of information.
-Part One is all about Financial Reporting, Planning, Performance and Control.
-This requires understanding external financial reporting decisions, planning, budgeting and forecasting, performance management, cost management and internal controls.
+Part One is all about Financial Planning, Performance, and Analytics.
+This requires understanding external financial reporting decisions, planning, budgeting and forecasting, performance management, cost management, internal controls, and analytics.

-Part Two consists of Financial Decision Making, which covers the topics financial statement analysis, corporate finance, decision analysis, risk management, investment decisions and professional ethics.
+Part Two consists of Strategic Financial Management, which covers the topics of financial statement analysis, corporate finance, decision analysis, risk management, investment decisions, and professional ethics.

 Each of these topics is broken down even further and covers a ton of material.
-So if you were wondering how to pass cma exam be sure to use a study planner and strategically plan out all the material!
+So if you were wondering how to pass the CMA exam, be sure to use a study planner and strategically plan out all the material!

-The shear volume of information covered in each part of the exam is one of the reasons getting a CMA exam passing score is so difficult.
-For this reason I highly recommend using a review course with adaptive learning technology so you can focus your study efforts on the information you don’t understand that well vs wasting your time on content you comprehend.
+The sheer volume of information covered in each part of the exam is one of the reasons for getting a CMA exam passing score is so difficult.
+For this reason, I highly recommend using a review course so you can focus your study efforts on the information you don’t understand that well vs wasting your time on content you comprehend.

 Skills the Exam Tests You On